Việt Nam Quốc Dân Đảng: Yên Bái mutiny

 On February 10, a VNQDĐ member injured a policeman at a Hanoi checkpoint; at night, Arts students threw bombs at government buildings, which they regarded as part of the repressive power of the colonial state.
-On the night of February 15–16, Học and his remaining forces seized the nearby villages of Phu Duc and Vĩnh Bảo, in Thái Bình and Hải Dương provinces respectively, for a few hours.
+On the night of February 15–16, Học and his remaining forces seized the nearby villages of Phụ Dực and Vĩnh Bảo, in Thái Bình and Hải Dương provinces respectively, for a few hours.
 In the second village, the VNQDĐ killed the local mandarin of the French colonial government, Tri Huyen.
-On February 16, French warplanes responded by bombarding the VNQDĐ's last base at Co Am village; on the same day, Tonkin's Resident Superior René Robin dispatched 200 Gardes indigènes, eight French commanders and two Sûreté inspectors.
+On February 16, French warplanes responded by bombarding the VNQDĐ's last base at Cổ Am village; on the same day, Tonkin's Resident Superior René Robin dispatched 200 Gardes indigènes, eight French commanders and two Sûreté inspectors.
 A few further violent incidents occurred until February 22, when Governor-General Pierre Pasquier declared that the insurrection had been defeated.
-Học and his lieutenants, Chinh and Nguyen Thanh Loi, were apprehended.
+Học and his lieutenants, Chính and Nguyễn Thành Lợi, were apprehended.

 A series of trials were held to prosecute those arrested during the uprising.
 The largest number of death penalties was handed down by the first Criminal Commission, which convened at Yen Bay.
 Among the 87 people found guilty at Yen Bay, 46 were servicemen.
 Some argued in their own defence that they had been "surprised and forced to take part in the insurrection".
 Of the 87 convicted, 39 were sentenced to death, five to deportation, 33 to life sentences of forced labour, nine to 20 years imprisonment, and one to five years of forced labour.
 Of those condemned to death, 24 were civilians and 15 were servicemen.
 Presidential pardons reduced the number of death penalties from 39 to 13.
-Học and Chinh were among the 13 who were executed on June 17, 1930.
-The condemned men cried "Viet Nam!" as the guillotine fell.
+Học and Chính were among the 13 who were executed on June 17, 1930.
+The condemned men cried "Vietnam!" as the guillotine fell.
 Học wrote a final plea to the French, in a letter that claimed that he had always wanted to cooperate with French authorities, but that their intransigence had forced him to revolt.
 Học contended that France could only stay in Indochina if they dropped their "brutal" policies, and became more amiable towards the Vietnamese.
 The VNQDĐ leader called for universal education, training in commerce and industry, and an end to the corrupt practices of the French-installed mandarins.